What You'll Learn

 In Module 5, you’ll learn how we “see” each other through gestures, facial expressions, and body language.
 I’ll share with you some thoughts about acting and authenticity.
 And you’ll learn how to practice with video so you can feel comfortable in your own skin and communicate more authentically with your audience.

-Finally, in Module 6, it’s time to step out onstage.
+Finally, in Module 7, it’s time to step out onstage.
+(COMING in FALL 2026)

 A Vocal Life in Balance: